L’amore della madre (Mother’s Love) by Alissa Booker

 Winners notified: Wednesday 28 July, 2021.
 Please note all other entrants will be notified of the outcome at this time.

-Susie Warrick Young Writers Award: $500 per category
+Susie Warrick Young Writers Award: a $500 cash prize per category.

 A Festival Day Pass for Sunday 8 August, 2021

-Publication of the winning story in Northerly, quarterly magazine of the Byron Writers Festival.
+Publication of each winning story in the Byron Writers Festival’s quarterly magazine, Northerly.

 Write and polish an original short story.

 Include the title in the header of your story.

 Submit your story as a Word Document – Arial 12-point font preferred.

 Submissions are judged anonymously.
 Your name should not be included anywhere on your story – it should only be entered on the submission form.

 Entries are limited to one submission per person.
 A list of all Terms & Conditions can be found here.